Adapting Behaviour via Intrinsic Reward: A Survey and Empirical Study: Experiment One: Drifter-Distractor

 \subsection{Results with Another Bandit Algorithm}

-A natural question is if the above results are specific to the Gradient Bandit.
+A natural question is if the above results are specific to the Gradient Bandit behavior learner.
 To verify that our conclusions were not somehow overfit to the Gradient Bandit algorithm, we also repeated Experiment One with a Dynamic Thompson Sampling (DTS) algorithm, described in Section \ref{sec_banditalgs}.
 This bandit algorithm is representative of a different class of algorithms used in online learning: DTS estimates action-values instead of action-preferences and uses optimism (Thompson sampling) to increase exploration.

 The qualitative conclusions are similar, shown in Figures \ref{fig:dts_1} and \ref{fig:dts_2}.
 The primary difference is that the DTS algorithm is less likely to settle on uniform random behavior; rather it is more likely to exhibit a preference.
-This is likely because the algorithm is inherently designed to identifying the best action, under drift, whereas the Gradient Bandit samples according to preferences.
-If two actions have similar action preferences, even if one is clearly higher than the other, then the Gradient Bandit will spend time selecting both actions.
+This could be because the algorithm is inherently designed to identify the best action, under drift, whereas the Gradient Bandit samples according to preferences.
+The Gradient Bandit algorithm is less greedy: if two actions have similar action preferences, even if one is clearly higher than the other, then the Gradient Bandit will spend time selecting both actions.
 Deterministic methods select the action with the highest value.
 Despite this difference, we observed the same basic behaviors and the same qualitative differences amongst different intrinsic rewards. ~The only noteworthy difference is the behavior with {\em Error Derivative} and non-introspective learners: with DTS this reward no longer induces the expected action selection.
 As we saw, {\em Error Derivative} only worked for a narrow range of its hyper-parameters in Experiment One, and so it is not surprising that it was not a stable result.